eficode-academy/argocd-katas/argocd-and-helm.md

   # Specify the repository URL for the Helm chart.
   - repoURL: 'https://charts.bitnami.com/bitnami'
     # Specify the target revision of the helm repository.
-    targetRevision: 18.0.8
+    targetRevision: 12.4.0
-    # Specify the name of the Helm chart as "wordpress".
+    # Specify the name of the Helm chart as "Jenkins".
-    chart: wordpress
+    chart: jenkins
     helm:
       # Reference the values file for the Helm chart in another repository.
       valueFiles:
         # Include a values file from a location specified by a variable "$values".
-        - $values/wordpress/values.yaml
+        - $values/jenkins/values.yaml

     # Specify the second source; URL for the Git repository.
   - repoURL: 'https://github.com/<YOUR GIT REPO>/argocd-katas'